• Welcome to TalkWeather!

 Don't get caught up in too many details right now.
 Global models are likely far underforecasting instability, especially the GFS.
 Having such rich moisture return under such a powerful trough with such a strong dry air intrusion will almost certainly result in an instability uptrend with time.

 Yeah I figured it was, was looking at theta e, which I'm trying to start incorporating it into forecasting some, I usually incorporate something new to add to my arsenal of forecasting every once in a while.
-But the theta e is decently high; (higher than our last event that busted which had around 2000j in places.) which I've heard correlates to potential instability.
+But the theta e is decently high; (higher than our last event that Atmospheric Anti-Climax which had around 2000j in places.) which I've heard correlates to potential instability.

 And not to mention dry air in the mid levels will aid into higher instability.